hibtc/madgui/docs/getting-started.rst

     madgui sample_model/sample

 If you used the madgui installer, open madgui and press CTRL + O and search for the file sample.cpymad.yml.

 A new dialog window will appear displaying a 2D representation of the lattice in front of you with the beam envelope along it.
 This simple example contains most of the elements that play an important role in ion beam transport.
-You can see the bending magnets in gray, the focussing (defocussing) quadrupoles in red (blue), the monitors as green dashed lines and lastly the corrector kicker magnets as purple lines.
+You can see

+- bending magnets in gray,
+- focussing (defocussing) quadrupoles in red (blue),
+- monitors as green dashed lines,
+- corrector kicker magnets as purple lines.

 Note, that the colors might vary depending on the OS you are using.
 We recommend to play around with the interface and see it's capabilities.
 For instance you can click on "beam envelope" and see the different quantities that you can choose.
 You should also try to click on